GiammarcoBozzelli/DSML/README.md

 ![image](https://github.com/Kurthhenry/DSML/assets/55870958/dfa009c6-e164-4b8a-88a7-1def91705644)

 Thirdly, the loading time when using the app for the first time is quite lengthy.
-That is, because we load the CamemBert and DistilBert models from [Hugging Face](https://huggingface.co/kurthhenry) Hub into the local IDE.
+That is, because we load the CamemBert and Flaubert models from [Hugging Face](https://huggingface.co/kurthhenry) Hub into the local IDE.
 This takes time because it requires substantial WIFI bandwith and computing power.
 In a situation of actual app deployment, this issue would have to be fixed to provide a satisfactory user experience.

 ### Video
 [Link](https://youtu.be/53AOo4s1gao) to our YouTube Video Submission.